s2-streamstore/opbox/docs/architecture.md

       - Imports can be triggered after a scan reveals that a file has changed, been created, deleted; it can also be triggered when a projection is invalidated because, for instance, a guarded write failed (indicating the file changed since we last saw it)

+## Sharp edges

 ## Questions

-- Why a db?
+- Why is a db needed?
 - Why Turso?
+- Why not a mountable VFS?
 -

-## Sharp edges